PROJECTS CAN BE ENTERED INDIVIDUALLY OR BY YOUR TEACHER

 All Investigation entries must be submitted online by midnight, Wednesday 9th September, 2020.
 Projects received after this time will have their eligibility for a prize decided by STANSW Council.
 Teachers are encouraged to submit projects early so uploading and internet issues do not result in a student project missing the deadline.

 Uploading project files: Each component of an Investigation (e.g. report and logbook) must be uploaded as a separate PDF on the online entry system.
 When you are ready to register projects, you need to have the contact email for the student as well as details of the project to be submitted.
 You also need to have the electronic copies of the investigation (report and logbook) ready to upload.

 Enter a project using the online Project entry form.
 Enter the student, school and project details and select any Sponsored awards for which the project meets the given criteria.

-To minimise the size of the files to be uploaded, get your students to resample each graphic and save each file as a low resolution PDF.
-If you experience difficulties with the uploading of the files, contact email@example.com and we will discuss alternative ways of sending the files.
+Very Important: Please make sure the settings are set to publicly accessible or “Anyone with the link can view”.
+If you continue to experience difficulties with the uploading of the files, contact email@example.com and we will discuss alternative ways of sending the files.

 Before submitting each entry you must check the box, indicating that the project is the work of the identified students and that each of the Young Scientist rules have been followed.
 After submitting each entry you will receive a confirmation email listing all the details of that entry.